Categories

 It’s not.
 As I wrote back in June, Melbourne (like a lot of big city rail systems) has been moving for a while towards dedicated fleets on specific lines.

-This includes the Metro Tunnel lines, which will run the new Evolution HCMT fleet.
-(Not “old trains” as Steve Price wrote in an ill-informed opinion piece in the Herald Sun last week.)
+This includes the Metro Tunnel lines, which will run the new Evolution HCMT (High Capacity Metro Train) fleet.
+(It won’t run with “old trains” as Steve Price wrote in an ill-informed opinion piece in the Herald Sun last week.)

 Two reasons for using specific trains using the Metro tunnel are the high-capacity (in-cab) signalling systems which are not fitted to other trains, and the Platform Screen Doors in the new stations, which need to align to train doors.